discimus-scientia/drl-reacher/README.md

         - Windows (64-bit): [click
           here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip)

-2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.
+3. Place the file in the working folder, and unzip the file.

+4. Clone this repository.

 ### How To Run The Code